James Monroe Iglehart

-James Monroe Iglehart (born September 4, 1974) is an American stage actor and singer.

-Iglehart is perhaps best known for his Tony Award-winning performance as the Genie in the original Broadway production of Aladdin.
-Iglehart assumed the role of Marquis de Lafayette/Thomas Jefferson in the Broadway company of Hamilton in April 2017 and can be heard as super producer Steve Jones in As The Curtain Rises, Broadway's first original podcast soap opera.
+James Monroe Iglehart (born September 4, 1974) is an American actor, singer and comic book writer.
+He is perhaps best known for his Tony Award-winning performance as the Genie in the original Broadway production of Aladdin.
+Iglehart assumed the roles of the Marquis de Lafayette and Thomas Jefferson in the Broadway cast of Hamilton in April 2017.
+His additional Broadway credits include recreating the role of King Arthur in the 2023 revival of Spamalot, creating the role of Louis Armstrong in the original company of A Wonderful World, and playing Billy Flynn in Chicago and Lance in & Juliet.
+He can be heard as super producer Steve Jones in As The Curtain Rises, Broadway's first original podcast soap opera.
+More recently, Iglehart joined the casts of animated musical web series Helluva Boss (as Asmodeus and Vortex) and Hazbin Hotel (as Zestial), as well as having written professionally for Marvel Comics, primarily one-shots featuring Spider-Man.

 Early life

-Iglehart was born in Hayward, California on September 4, 1974.
+James Monroe Iglehart was born in Hayward, California on September 4, 1974.